 After harvesting your vegetables, make sure you store them properly.
 Some vegetables keep better in cooler temperatures while others are less picky.

 If you’re going to can or pickle them, harvest them close to the time you’ll be doing it.
 You don’t want them to lose too much freshness while waiting for the next stage of the process.

 Don’t Wait to Plant a Home Vegetable Garden

 If you want to plant a home vegetable garden but aren’t sure where to start, these steps should get you on the right track.
 You don’t need to plant a huge garden either.
 A few vegetables in a couple of containers on the deck might be all you have time or space for, and that’s okay.

 You’ll get experience with a small garden and can decide whether you want to expand your efforts next year.
-Once you see how good vegetables you grew yourself taste, chances are you’ll be hooked.
+Once you see how tasty vegetables you grew yourself, chances are you’ll be hooked.

 To learn more about growing your own vegetables, check out the Garden Apprentice blog where you’ll find lots of helpful articles about vegetable gardening.